technofocus-pte/SAP-plus-extend-and-innovate-with-Data-and-AI/Whiteboard design session/WDS trainer guide - SAP_plus_extend_and_innovate.md

 2. What Azure services would allow Contoso to further enrich the data by leveraging technologies such as artificial intelligence?

-    To further enrich your data, you can combine data from your SAP databases with other systems pooled into Azure Data Lake.
+    To further enrich your data, you can combine data from your SAP databases with other systems pooled into ADLS Gen2.
 With Azure Synapse Analytics and Power BI dashboards, you are able to monitor payment status and sales orders.
 You can improve forecasting by leveraging Azure Machine Learning (Azure ML).

 _Streamline repetitive tasks via automation_